Last Updated on January 6th, 2020

 Blue light falling on the skin has a devastating effect on acne bacteria.
 These wavelengths of light resonate with a chemical called porphyrin (more specifically, coproporphyrin III) in the protective membrane of the cell.
 The sunlight causes porphyrin to release free radicals that kill the bacterium over the course of a few hours to a few days.

 If you have a tiny amount of acne bacteria on your face, a little sunlight now and then keeps them in check.
 If you have a lot of bacteria on your face, then you may benefit from something stronger.
-Regular use of blue light lamps—without holding them so close to the face that your skin burns or feels uncomfortably hot—can be as effective as antibiotics or benzoyl peroxide and you can do it right from the comfort of your own home.
+Regular use of blue light lamps can be as effective as antibiotics or benzoyl peroxide and you can do it right from the comfort of your own home.
 This is assuming you don’t have one of the more severe types of acne such as cystic acne in which case a visit to the dermatologists office is required.
-More, however, is not necessarily better.
-Do not use any blue light (or blue and red light) lamp for treating acne more than the three to five 20- to 30-minute sessions per week recommended by most manufacturers.
-Blue light is not effective in reducing acne scar formations.

-Back acne, also known as bacne, is usually hard to treat, but benzoyl peroxide, also known as BP, may be the answer.
+Back acne, also known as “bacne,” is usually hard to treat, but benzoyl peroxide (or BP) may be the answer.

 Benzoyl peroxide gets praised and panned as a treatment for acne, particularly when it is compared to tea tree oil.
 The natural product tea tree oil takes about 24 hours longer to kill acne bacteria (3 days instead of 2), but it also removes redness and irritation—and sometimes benzoyl peroxide causes redness and irritation.